 Network performance monitoring focuses on delays and failures caused in the app as a result of network requests.
 Why is this important?
 Because even when talking about business numbers, delays cause a lot of lost revenue.
 The same study by Packet Zoom says that 63% of users abandon an app that fails to start within 5 seconds and, according to this data, the Average Mobile Apps CPI is around $0.65.
 This means that a 5-second delay could represent an average loss of $0.41 per user.
 Thus, for 1 second of delay, the loss would be $0.08 per user.

-Network performance monitoring
+Mobile app network performance monitoring

 A lot of factors can go into your app’s network performance.
 Some are in the mobile developer’s control, but unpredictable issues can still occur from the users’ side.
 By monitoring your network performance you can take a proactive approach to improve response times and get ahead of issues before they affect users.
 If you're looking for answers to specific network issues, check out the Mobile App Network Performance Monitoring and Debugging Guide.

 Traditionally network performance monitoring was done purely from the server-side.
 While it is important to monitor server-side network performance, it doesn’t represent the whole story.
 Tracking response times and errors from your users’ standpoint will also offer key insights about your app’s performance and quality.
 Monitoring both will help you determine whether your app’s overall network performance is poor, average, or good.